selabhvl/selabhvl.github.io/docs/index.markdown

 Our research group is involved in several projects in the areas of health-care, embedded systems, robotics and industrial automation, internet-of-things and cloud computing services, machine learning, and automotive software systems.

-Furthermore, we have research collaboration with many national and international research institutions, and several national and international companies: the University of Extremadura (ES), the University of Lübeck (DE), University of Oslo (NO), the University of Stavanger (NO), and the University of Torino (IT).
+Furthermore, we have research collaboration with many national and international research institutions, and several national and international companies: the University of Extremadura (ES), the [University of Lübeck (DE)](https://www.isp.uni-luebeck.de), University of Oslo (NO), [the University of Stavanger (NO)](https://www.ux.uis.no/~meling/), and [the University of Torino (IT)](https://www.cs.unito.it/do/home.pl).

 ## Selected Research Projects

+* [SFI Smart Ocean](https://sfismartocean.no): Technology for monitoring and management of a healthy and productive ocean.
+Work Package leader for Software Technology in Centre for Research-based Innovation.
+* [CROFLOW](https://croflow.github.io): Enabling Highly Automated Cross-Organisational Workflow Planning
+* [DYNAMIC](https://www.hvl.no/en/project/2495578/): Reducing Fire Disaster Risk through Dynamic Risk Assessment and Management.
+Funded by the Norwegian Research Council.
 * [COEMS](https://coems.eu): Continuous Observation of Embedded Multicore Systems.
 An EU H2020 funded RIA project.
 * [INTROMAT](https://intromat.no): Introducing Personalized Treatment of Mental Health Problems using Adaptive Technology.
 IKTPLUSS Lighthouse project funded by the Norwegian Research Council.
-* [DYNAMIC](https://www.hvl.no/en/project/2495578/): Reducing Fire Disaster Risk through Dynamic Risk Assessment and Management.
-Funded by the Norwegian Research Council.
-* [SFI Smart Ocean](https://sfismartocean.no): Technology for monitoring and management of a healthy and productive ocean.
-Work Package leader for Software Technology in Centre for Research-based Innovation.

 Our "institutional home" is <https://www.hvl.no/en/research/group/software-engineering/>.